The Digital Reformation

 Thinking of the Internet as an abstract planet has always struck me as a fruitful way to view the sprawling technology.
 When I was in the business of building social media platforms, I found that giving the Internet a sense of place helped me to hold unfamiliar tech concepts together and communicate strategies to my collaborators.
 I thought of my co-founders as explorers and our developers as tradesmen as we carved out a piece of land from the limitless cybermass and built on it.
-We established laws through code, instilled customs through the user interface, and encouraged digital pioneers to build profiles on our land in the hope that one day, we would preside over our own digital nation.
+We established laws through code, shaped customs through the user interface, and encouraged digital pioneers to build profiles on our land in the hope that one day, we would preside over our own digital nation.

 The playful construct became more profound for me when I came across philosopher Karl Popper’s concept of the ‘Three Worlds’.

-Popper wrote about three distinct “Worlds,” which he used as a categorical schema to think about and discuss reality as a whole.
+Popper wrote about three distinct “Worlds,” which he used as a categorical schema to think about reality as a whole.
 World One, he said, is the realm of physical objects, the lifeless domain of matter and movement.
 This world gives rise to living organisms from which a separate world of subjective states emerges.
-The second world is the realm of experience, where all feelings, inner thoughts, and memories take place.
-From the subjective realm of World Two, a separate world of human abstraction is possible - our intersubjective World Three.
+The second world is the realm of experience, where all feelings, inner thoughts, and memories reside.
+From the subjective realm of World Two, a separate world of human abstraction is possible - this is our intersubjective “World Three”.

-This shift in orientation is what Nietzsche was pointing to when he famously declared the death of God in the late 1800s.
-By then, God was no longer the central source of civilisational gravity around which World Three was oriented and European social rhythms revolved.
-In His absence, Western institutions had sought to replace Him with material reality, essentially aspiring to tether Popper’s World Three to his World One.
+This is what Nietzsche was pointing to when he famously declared the death of God in the late 1800s.
+By then, God was no longer the central source of civilisational gravity around which Western civilisation conceptually clustered.
+In His absence, our institutions began to replace God with material reality, working hard on the enlightenment project of yoking Popper’s World’s Two and Three to his World One.
+The new order that emerged marked a profound reconfiguration of the West.
+A new paradigm of Liberal democracy emerged from the radical notion that objective truth could be found in material reality, that it’s available for all to explore, and that we all benefit from the attempt to converge on it.

-Since the Enlightenment, institutions once tasked with mediating between God and the people have been replaced by those claiming to mediate between the public and objective reality: universities, journalistic organisations, and government bureaucracies.
+Since the Enlightenment, the institutions tasked with mediating between God and the people have ceded power those claiming to mediate between the public and objective reality - universities, journalistic organisations, and government bureaucracies.
 Clergy gave way to experts, and material truth, not divine revelation, became the basis of their authority.
-And while the process has been messy and complicated, a measure of civilisational stability has been maintained through the public’s continued willingness to bend a knee, not to the heavens, but to the facts.

 “It is often very illuminating to ask yourself how you got at the facts on which you base your opinion.
 Who actually saw, heard, felt, counted, named the thing, about which you have an opinion?”